 Agile Web Development Tip 5: Use style guides and tools.

 Another key part of a successful agile web development project is code style.
 Have your developers agree on a set of rules and organize them into a style guide.
 You can then feed these rules into an analysis and correction tool, to help ensure your code meets whatever standards your development team has established.

 There are plenty of great choices to help with this.
 ESLint will automatically scan each line of your code for errors and Prettier will format them for you, making sure you don’t have any empty spaces and your line changes are correct.
 This, combined with a tool like TypeScript, which can type-check your work and make sure you actually give your code components or functions what they expect, can really help your website shine.

 Not only will style guides and tools like these keep your system bug-free, they’ll also improve consistency, make onboarding easier, and improve the overall quality of your final product.
 Remember: it’s much easier to write something great if everyone speaks the same language.

 While you can’t predict updates, you can decide how much and how often you’d like to take them into consideration.
-Fitting this into your project’s timeline will avoid surprise breakdowns in your system and give you time to re-factor whatever is affected as changes are rolled out.
+Fitting this into your project’s timeline will avoid surprise breakdowns in your system and your overall agile web development plan, and give you time to re-factor whatever is affected as changes are rolled out.